gael-vanderlee/whai/README.md

 ### Core Features

 * **Analyze Previous Errors:** If a command fails, you don't need to copy-paste.
 Just call `whai` (no arguments needed!) or ask `whai why did that fail?`.
-    It reads the failed command and its full error output from your [`tmux`](https://github.com/tmux/tmux) (if you are using it) history to provide an immediate diagnosis and solution. *Note: Command output is only available when running inside tmux.
-Otherwise, the model will only still see your commands but not their outputs.*
+    It reads the failed command and its full error output from your terminal history to provide an immediate diagnosis and solution. *Note: Command output is available when running inside tmux or a `whai shell` session.
+Otherwise, the model will only see your commands but not their outputs.*
 * **Persistent Roles (Memory):** `whai` uses simple, file-based "Roles" to provide persistent memory.
 This is the core of its customization.
 You define your context *once*, what machine you are on, what tools are available, your personal preferences, and how you like to work, and `whai` retains this context for all future interactions.
-* **Full Session Context:** When running inside `tmux`, `whai` securely reads your scrollback to understand both the commands you ran.
+* **Full Session Context:** When running inside `tmux` or a `whai shell` session, `whai` securely reads your command history and outputs to understand both what you ran and what happened.
 This provides intelligent, multi-step assistance based on the actual state of your terminal.
 * **On-Demand Assistance:** Get help exactly when you need it, from command generation to complex debugging, right in your active shell:

     `> whai check my docker containers logs for errors`